 Ice out signals the official start of summer in the mountains as cobalt and emerald lakes return to their liquid state.
 Colorado’s high alpine lakes are nothing short of breathtaking.
 From Silverton to Vail, many of these pristine bodies of water can be found above timberline, harbor healthy populations of trout, and offer dazzling displays of wildflowers and towering rock formations.
 Lace-up your trail stompers and climb into the clouds with these ethereal high alpine lake hikes.

-An alpine lake is really just a high altitude lake.
-They can be crystal clear, unlike some of the lakes at lower altitudes, because the cold water decreases the speed in which algae and moss can grow in the water.
+An alpine lake is really just a high-altitude lake.
+They can be crystal clear, unlike some of the lakes at lower altitudes, because the cold water decreases the speed at which algae and moss can grow in the water.
 They are so plentiful in Colorado, virtually any mountain hike you take will find one along the way.

 1. Dream Lake, Rocky Mountain National Park

 Dream Lake is an iconic high mountain lake located near Estes Park.
 Access the Bear Lake Trailhead inside Rocky Mountain National Park and enjoy this easy out-and-back hike to one of the state’s most popular lakes.
 As an added bonus, you’ll pass Nymph Lake on your way up.
 Continue on to Emerald Lake, another .7 miles, and check off three lakes in one afternoon.